 If you’re searching for what to do with fresh huckleberries, you’ll be glad to know that huckleberries can be enjoyed in a variety of delicious ways.
 You can use fresh wild huckleberries to:

 - bake a pie or cobbler,

-- churn them into homemade ice cream, or
+- churn homemade huckleberry ice cream, or

 - make huckleberry jam or huckleberry jelly.